What is premenstrual syndrome?

-Premenstrual Syndrome is a mix of emotional and physical symptoms that women experience after they have ovulated, and before their menstruation.
-It is thought to be due to levels of oestrogen and progesterone dropping significantly after ovulation.
-The symptoms of PMS should stop a few days after menstruation as your hormone levels begin to rise again.
-Over 90% of women will experience symptoms of PMS at some point in their life.
-For some women, the symptoms are light and manageable.
+Premenstrual syndrome (PMS) is a mixture of emotional and physical symptoms that women experience after ovulation and before their menstruation.
+It is thought to be due to the fact that estrogen and progesterone levels drop significantly after ovulation.
+PMS symptoms should stop a few days after menstruation, as hormone levels begin to rise again.
+More than 90% women will experience PMS symptoms at some point in their lives.
+For some women, the symptoms are mild and manageable.
 However, for others, the pain and discomfort can be so severe that it interferes with daily life.

-Due to hormone levels dropping women can experience many emotional symptoms such as:
+Due to the decrease in hormone levels, women may experience many emotional symptoms such as

-Women can also experience various uncomfortable physical symptoms such as:
+Women may also experience various uncomfortable physical symptoms such as:

 What are the current treatment options?

 The symptoms of PMS are very varied and can affect each woman very differently.
 For this reason, there is no miracle cure for all of them together.
 However, there are many options for treating them individually.
 For physical symptoms like headaches, cramps, and swelling, there are over-the-counter pharmaceutical options like aspirin and ibuprofen.
 These are a good short-term fix, but any chemical taken for a long time is bad for your health.
 Another option is prescription medication.
 Certain diuretics can help with swelling, and there are several types of birth control that can help correct hormonal imbalances.

 Antidepressants and anti-anxiety medications may be prescribed to relieve emotional symptoms.
 All of these treatments can be successful.
 However, there are always risks involved in taking any medication.
 Several lifestyle changes can help, such as eating healthy and being more physically active.